JoshuaFox/JoshuaFox.github.io/publications.md

 * ["Breaking Boundaries: How Freightos Achieved High-Speed Graph Search in the Cloud"](https://www.cloudcomputing-news.net/news/2016/oct/06/breaking-boundaries-how-freightos-achieved-high-speed-graph-search-cloud/), *CloudTech*.
 > Running heavy-duty graph algorithms against a very large dataset requires some unusual design principles.
 Freightos may not be the only company doing it, but no cloud platform today is optimized for this; in fact, the usual design assumptions in cloud platforms are quite the opposite of what we needed.
 Here is how we did it.

-* "Modeling Retail Products: A Big Data Approach," *The Software Generalist*.
+* "Modeling Retail Products: A Big Data Approach", *The Software Generalist*.

 * ["Search and You Shall Find"](https://medium.com/@Twiggle/search-and-you-shall-find-c2d2c3c43cf2), *Medium*.
 > Today’s e-tail search engines return inaccurate results; merchants stuff all product information into long titles.
 To optimize revenue, online retailers need a search engine that *understands* the product selection.